dairycultist/natsucraft/README.md

   - skin variants (I like the Deep Aether's pastel quails)
   - they have tails now
   - drops meat
-- Spiders are no longer slowed by cobwebs
+- Spiders are no longer slowed by cobwebs (can this work serverside only? idk)

 ## To-do

+- remove Lich, Mummy, and Chicken (save some of the code tho)
-- Refactor to `dairycultist.dungeoncraft`
+- Refactor to `dairycultist.<something>`
 - Some sort of mechanic that encourages both 1) building a permanent, large base and 2) often leaving base to explore far away before returning
 - naming conventions in beta are convenient because when I add slightly brighter stone with a border and cracked slightly brighter stone with a border and slightly brighter stone with a border subdivided into four quadrants I can just call all of them "stone"
 - chest with iron trim